 Dear Graduate Students,

-This handbook was created to gather in one place all campus-level policies and procedures related to Graduate Assistants at UWM.
-It’s the most convenient and authoritative record of the rules related to assistantships on campus.
-It also contains information that new and continuing assistants might find helpful, such as guidance on teaching practices, laboratory conduct and decorum, considerations for international students, and campus resources.
-It was written collaborative by a group of faculty, staff and—most importantly—Graduate Assistants.
+This handbook was created to provide students with one place to go for all campus-level policies and procedures related to Graduate Assistants at UWM.
+It is the most convenient and authoritative record of the rules related to assistantships on campus.
+It also contains information that new and continuing assistants might find helpful, such as guidance on teaching practices, laboratory conduct and decorum, considerations for international students, reasonable expectations of students in these roles, and campus resources.
+It was written collaboratively by a group of faculty, staff and—most importantly—Graduate Assistants.
+This handbook is reviewed/updated at least annually, in-part or in-full, to assure that it is a living document that is as up-to-date, as possible.
+Please note that the Handbook is not a contract and does not create any contractual rights or obligations.
+The Graduate School reserves the right to amend, modify, or terminate the Handbook at any time in its sole discretion.

 Sincerely,